Skip to content

 7 DC coupling coefficients + 4 long arm lengths (µm).

-wavelengths: Array of wavelengths in nm, shape (4,).
+wavelengths: Array of wavelengths in nm, shape (N,).

 Returns:

-power[i, j] = fraction of total power reaching Det_{j+1}
+power[i, j] = fraction of power reaching Det_{j+1} when driving

-An ideal demux has power ≈ identity matrix.
+at wavelengths[i].
+An ideal demux has power ≈ identity.

 """